duckduckgo/duckduckhack-docs/duckduckhack/welcome/setup-dev-environment.md

 ### 1b.
 Create a Fork

 Let's obtain the latest copy of the open-source code powering all Instant Answers.
-We're going to "fork" that code, so you'll have your own personal copy which you can modify and test.
+We're going to "fork" that code, so you'll have your own personal copy which you can modify and test without affecting the original.

 The two main repositories are [Goodies](https://github.com/duckduckgo/zeroclickinfo-goodies) and [Spice](https://github.com/duckduckgo/zeroclickinfo-spice).
 There's no particular reason to divide it this way, except that Goodies don't make external requests, and Spice Instant Answers do.